-MM 3.6.1 As part of the construction plans for the project; the contractor shall prepare a Pollution Control Plan to include all storm water pollution and erosion control BMPs to be implemented during construction.
-As part of the project plans and specifications, the Public Works Department shall prepare Final Erosion Control specifications and plans to be implemented by the contractor for post-construction conditions.
+MM 3.6.1 As part of the construction plans for the project; the contractor shall prepare a Pollution Control Plan to include all applicable storm water pollution and erosion control BMPs required during construction.
+As part of project plans and specifications, the Public Works Department shall prepare final erosion control plans and specifications for post-construction conditions to be implemented by the construction contractor.

-Timing & Implementation: Prior to, during, and after construction Enforcement & Monitoring: Butte County Department of Public Works, Contractor
+Timing &Implementation: Prior to, during, and after construction Enforcement & Monitoring: Butte County Department of Public Works, Contractor

-Applicable Mitigation:
+Additional Mitigation: